hack4peace/andro-brute-force/README.md

 # Requirements
 1. Adb (enabled usb debugging)
 2. This tool
-3. Usb cable and otg (for mobile)
+3. Usb cable and otg (for cracking mobile phone password)
-4. usb cable (for laptop and computer etc..)
+4. usb cable (for cracking laptop and computer password etc..)
 5. locked phone
    That's all
 # How to use andro-brute-force